johnkord/johnkord.github.io/log/public-log-12022-05.md

 - Name: **rustlings**
 - URI: https://github.com/rust-lang/rustlings

 This is a great place to begin learning how to program in Rust.
-I think Rust is not the right language for beginners who want to learn how to understand software engineering; perhaps C or C++ would be a better choice for them.
+I think Rust is not the right language for beginners who want to understand software engineering; perhaps C or C++ would be a better choice for them.
 But for non-beginners, I strongly recommend learning how to understand and use Rust.
-This rustlings GitHub repository is a great place to start!

 ### Article
 - Name: **Tools for a Culture of Writing**